The current COVID-19 crisis has massively disrupted travel plans all around the world.

-In summary, the OECD recommendations suggest that COVID-19 measures are generally exceptional and should not normally impact on a company or individual’s tax status under tax treaties in a particular country.
+In summary, the OECD recommendations suggest that COVID-19 measures are generally exceptional and should not normally impact a company or individual’s tax status under tax treaties in a particular country.

 Given these unique circumstances, countries have been urged to provide an exemption from the day count test during the period of mandatory lockdown and ban on international / domestic travel, as the law itself may not be equipped to handle this unique situation.